thejsway/thejsway/manuscript/concl01.md

 This book is designed to be the first step of a JavaScript-centered learning path.
 I hope it inspired you to go further.
 If so, you are only at the beginning of a long and exciting journey!

-If you feel overwhelmed for now, take heart: Rome wasn't built in a day.
+If you feel overwhelmed for now, take heart: Rome wasn’t built in a day.
 Grasping the concepts of programming takes time and practice.
-Don't get discouraged and be sure to follow the guidelines provided in the next few paragraphs.
+Don’t get discouraged and be sure to follow the guidelines provided in the next few paragraphs.

 !!! note